glitched-nx/linkalho/README.md

 # <b>Linkalho</b>

 Linkalho is an homebrew app that will link NNID accounts offline.
 It links (or unlinks) <b>existing</b> accounts so you won't lose your saves.
-This app does not create a new account.
+This app does not create new accounts.
 If you create a new account and want to link it, just re-run the app.

 <br>